tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 ## low-carb
 - the low-carb and ketogenic diet for optimum health
-  - keto diet is essentially a low-carb, high-fat diet designed to imitate the state of fasting.
+  - the keto diet is essentially a low-carb, high-fat diet designed to imitate the state of fasting.
   - Rather than using blood sugar (glucose) as your energy source, the body becomes dependent on ketones derived from fat.
 Few benefits are fat loss, better body composition, potential anti-cancer effects, improvement of oxygen consumption, and increased overall strength and health.
   - Repeat the same low-carb meals regularly.
 For example, have the same thing for breakfast every day, do the same for lunch, and if you require some variation, you can mix up your dinners.
   - Never drink calories.
   - Avoid fruit, too many sugars in fruit.
   - Measure your body fat percentage.
 If you can see this dropping, then you're on the right track.
   - Take one day off per week and eat whatever you want.
 - Fasting can help re-setting your body and immune system, stimulating stem-cell regeneration.
-Recommended to try a 5-day fast 2-3 times per year.
+It is recommended to try a 5-day fast 2-3 times per year.

 ## food diets
 - eating 'pop tarts' cookies for breakfast before competitions
-- people should only eat carbohydrates or sugars if they have a good body mass index, a person should have less than 10% body fat
+- people should only eat carbohydrates or sugars if they have a good body mass index.
+A person should have less than 10% body fat
 - mix coffee with butter or specific supplements like hydrolyzed gelatin mixed with beetroot powder

 ## Mobility
 - requires that you demonstrate strength throughout the entire range of motion, including the end ranges.
-- Kelly Starrett: try squatting all the way to the ground while keeping your feet and knees together.
+- Kelly Starrett: try squatting to the ground while keeping your feet and knees together.
 This indicates your mobility in the motion range in your hip and ankle.
 - Recommend doing light, narrow-stance overhead squats in combination with cossack squats as a way of improving your mobility in these areas.
 - Keep the heels flat on the ground, your knees directly above your toes, and your hips as close to the ground as possible when you switch.
 - Cow stretch (aka cat-cow or cat camel in yoga).
 Spend as much time as you can in a low lunge and work on shoulder rotation using the Burgener warm-up.